 Dog bites in Newnan can be severe.
 They leave the victims at risk of infection, disease, and tons of medical bills.
 Animal attacks can also lead to years of emotional trauma and phobias that make it hard to cope with daily life.
-If you or a loved one was injured or bitten by a dog, it’s time to talk to an experienced Newnan dog bite lawyer.
+If you or a loved one was injured or bitten by a dog, it’s time to talk to an experienced Newnan personal injury lawyer.

 Our lawyers at John Foy & Associates have been representing dog bite victims for 20 plus years.
 We understand what it takes to win compensation after an animal attack, and we’re not afraid to do what it takes.
 Call or contact us online to get started.

 Dog Owners Are Responsible for Bites in Newnan